KeerhemFR/front-template/README.md

-# LVMH Front Template
+# Front Template

 ---

-This project is a template for making a skin analysis experience for LVMH.
+This project is a template for making a skin analysis experience for ***.
 Since it was made to fit a certain site, some files will surely needs to be removed or rearranged to fit the targeted site.

 ---